mozilla/data-docs/src/datasets/bigquery/active_users_aggregates/reference.md

 ## Change control

-The underlying tables for each browser aggregate are labelled and subject to change-control.
+The underlying tables for each browser aggregate are subject to change-control.

 This follows the [Infrastructure Change Control process](https://docs.google.com/document/d/1TTJi4ht7NuzX6BPG_KTr6omaZg70cEpxe9xlpfnHj9k/edit#heading=h.ttegrcfy18ck) and implies that any modifications to the corresponding code in GitHub will require the approval of members of the Data Science and Data Engineering teams.